MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-ntlm-blocking.md

 1. Select **Enabled**.

-1. Enter the names, NetBIOS names, and fully-qualified domain name (FQDNS) names for the remote machines you want to allow NTLM authentication for.
+1. Enter the IP addresses, NetBIOS names, and fully qualified domain names (FQDNs) of the remote machines you want to allow NTLM authentication to.

 #### [PowerShell](#tab/powershell)